-In 2020, the Remuneration and Nomination Committee met on 4 March and 11 May.
-During these meetings, the Committee examined and discussed the remuneration policy and the report on remuneration drawn up in accordance with Art.
-2:135a of the DCC and principle 3.1 and following of the Code, and the report concerning the activity carried out by the Committee in 2019, drawn up in accordance with principle 2.3.5 of the Code; the Remuneration and Nomination Committee also discussed the Board Profile and the valuation document prepared pursuant to principle 2.2.5 of the Code.
-The Remuneration and Nomination Committee also examined the Group's human rights policy and the 2020 - 2024 Long-Term Incentive Plan.
+In 2021, the Remuneration and Nomination Committee met on 9 March and 3 May.
+During these meetings, the Committee examined and discussed the remuneration policy and the remuneration report drawn up in accordance with Art.
+2:135a of the Dutch Civil Code and Best Practice provision 3.1 and following of the Code, as well as the report concerning the activity carried out by the Committee in 2020, drawn up in accordance with Best Practice provision 2.3.5 of the Code; the Remuneration and Nomination Committee also discussed the annual assessment carried out by the members of the Committee pursuant to Best Practice provision 2.2.6 of the Code, confirming the Board Profile.
+The Remuneration and Nomination Committee also examined and discussed the gates and objectives of the STI 2020, a benchmark analysis on the remuneration of Cementir employees, an analysis of the CEO's paymix with respect to the market.